bootcards/bootcards/README.md

 **Building**

-To build the Bootcards source files using Grunt you'll need:

-- Node & NPM
-- Grunt: npm install -g grunt-cli
-- Ruby: check if it's install by running ruby -v in your terminal. (should be Ok if you're on Linux or Mac OS X, otherwise see http://www.ruby-lang.org/en/downloads/)
-- Sass: install using Ruby by running: gem install sass

-Bootcards uses Grunt to build the source files.
-You'lou will need Sass too to compile CSS files from the Sass source files.
+To build the Bootcards source files you'll need to have **Node** and **NPM** installed.
+Bootcards uses Grunt to build the source files and uses the **grunt-sass** Grunt task (which uses <a href="http://libsass.org/" target="_blank">libsass</a>) to compile the SASS files.

-Then you can run:

-    grunt
+Install Grunt using:

+`npm install -g grunt-cli`

+Then run an `npm install` and `bower install` to resolve all other dependencies.
+You can then build Bootcards from the source files by calling `grunt`.
+You can also use `grunt watch` to continuously monitor the source folder for changes and auto-build the project.